-If you find this question difficult to answer, you’re not alone.
-Many job seekers struggle to respond to “what do you like least about your job?” because it’s difficult to answer without coming across as negative.
+Many job seekers struggle to respond to the question, “What do you like least about your job?” because it’s easy to sound negative.
+But how you respond says a lot about your mindset and professionalism.

-Why do employers ask “What did you like least about your job?”
+Why do employers ask “What do you like least about your job?”

-Try using the STAR method interview technique when answering interview questions.
-STAR stands for “Situation, Task, Action, Result” and provides helpful context to interviewers by turning your answers into positive, action-oriented statements.
+Use the STAR method to structure your interview answers.
+STAR stands for “Situation, Task, Action, Result” and helps you turn your answers into clear, action-oriented statements.

-How to respond in an interview when asked what you dislike about your job
+How to respond to “What do you dislike about your job?”

-1. Recall a positive aspect of your previous job
+1. Start with a positive aspect of your previous job

-You should start your response on a positive note by briefly highlighting some of the details you like about your job first.
+Start your response on a positive note by briefly highlighting what you enjoy about your job.

 - Company culture